• Skip to primary navigation

 Depth estimation is a critical task for autonomous driving.
 It’s necessary to estimate the distance to cars, pedestrians, bicycles, animals, and obstacles.

 The popular way to estimate depth is LiDAR.
-However, the price of hardware is high, LiDAR is sensitive to rain and snow, so there is a cheaper alternative: depth estimation with a stereo camera.
+However, the hardware price is high, LiDAR is sensitive to rain and snow, so there is a cheaper alternative: depth estimation with a stereo camera.
 This method is also called stereo matching.

 In general, the idea behind the stereo matching is pretty straightforward.